-The lustrous Golden Tortoise Beetle gnaws on some garden favorites, but its unusual color often affords it a home in the backyard.
+The lustrous Golden Tortoise Beetle gnaws on some garden favorites, but its unusual color often affords it some latitude in the backyard.

-Few insects boast a gold body.
-This is one that can actually change its coloring at will thanks to the microscopic cavities in its cuticle that house pigmentation.
-The sheen can be dulled; the gold can become brown.
-Upon death, the metallic glimmer is lost.
-The edges of the beetle are transparent, like glass.
+Few insects boast a truly gold-colored body.
+The Golden Tortoise Beetle is even more remarkable because it can actually change its coloring at will thanks to microscopic cavities in its cuticle that house pigmentation.
+The beetle's metallic sheen can be dulled, and that lovely gold can become brown.
+Upon death, all its metallic glimmer is lost.
+Like a tortoise, the body of the beetle is humped, or rounded, as if the wing coverings were actually a shell.
+The bottom edges of the beetle's eltyra are transparent, like glass.

 Eggs are laid in the spring.
 Larvae hatch and immediately begin eating the foliage of the plant they are on.
 They are round like adults, but are usually a pale greenish color and have a fringe bordering their entire body.
 They will molt a few times before taking on their adult form.
 Larvae tend to drag their old 'skins' at their rear until they finally pupate on a leaf.
 The adults feed in the autumn and overwinter.

 Size (Adult; Length): 5mm to 8mm (0.20in to 0.31in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Beetles have a pair of antennae on the head used as sensors.